Earthsearch: Story

 Meanwhile, the warrior android Fagor begins to wreak havoc onboard Challenger in revenge for Thorden's death: Darv and Astra are forced to flee from him in Thorden's ferry.
 Aided by Lenart, a female Underperson, they rescue Telson and Sharna from the Earth Worshippers, but their subsequent visit to the Underpeople puts them into further peril.
-While welcoming, the female-dominated Underpeople have chosen to stabilise their society by keep their men almost permanently in suspended animation, reviving them only temporarily to serve as sperm sources for impregnation.
+While welcoming, the female-dominated Underpeople have chosen to stabilise their society by keeping their men almost permanently in suspended animation, reviving them only temporarily to serve as sperm sources for impregnation.
 Darv and Telson have been targeted to bolster the Underpeople's dwindling genetic stock.

 Successfully fleeing Challenger II in the shuttle and Thorden's ferry (in the novelisation, just the ferry), the Challenger crew discovers that Challenger itself has disappeared.
-Fagor has seized control of the ship and is accelerating it away with the intention of plunging it into a sun to avenge Thorden.
+Fagor has seized control of the ship and is accelerating it away with the intention of plunging it into a star to avenge Thorden.
 Abandoning the too slow shuttle, the crew carries out a harrowing pursuit in the ferry, constantly trying to produce enough velocity to cut down on a fatal time and oxygen shortfall.
 The Angels manage to trick Fagor into leaving the Challenger and flying via his own onboard jets to attack the ferry, hoping that the humans will destroy him with the ferry's armament.
 This is successful, with Darv discovering that firing the cannon can also produce sufficient thrust to reach the Challenger in time.
 The crew re-enter suspended animation for the next part of the journey, but during their medical examinations the Angels discover that Astra is pregnant.

 Wishing to maintain control of a future crew – and already wary of the rebellious Darv – the Angels plan to deliver Astra's baby secretly.
 With these plans thwarted when they're obliged to bring Astra out of suspended animation to avoid a miscarriage, they're also forced to awake everyone in order to avoid arousing her suspicions.
-This is a particular risk for them as the ship is by then passing close to the Paradise solar system as detailed in the records found earlier by Darv.
+This is a particular risk for them as the ship is by then passing close to the Paradise planetary system as detailed in the records found earlier by Darv.
 The Angels fear that the crew may still opt to colonise an undeveloped planet rather than lead the Angels to dominion over a developed one.